Stephen-PlanetIT/security_maturity_assessment/README.md

 # 🪐 Planet IT Strategic Advisory Platform

 ## Overview
 The **Planet IT Strategic Advisory Platform** is an AI-powered, enterprise-grade consulting engine built to generate highly customised, compliance-aligned security assessments and tactical threat simulations.

 Designed for security consultants, the platform leverages advanced Large Language Models (LLMs) to analyse a client's environment.
-It instantly generates boardroom-ready strategic deliverables: deep Technical Deployment Roadmaps in Microsoft Word (`.docx`) and Microsoft PowerPoint (`.pptx`) formats, aligned to the **Planet IT Cyber Resiliency Matrix**.
+It instantly generates boardroom-ready strategic deliverables aligned to the **Planet IT Cyber Resiliency Matrix**: Cybersecurity Maturity Assessments in Microsoft Word (`.docx`) and Tactical Threat Simulation Reports in PDF.

 ---